 This is used to understand a little bit about how to use dictionary functions in OpenFOAM.
 We won’t dig into the code too much here.
-I come up with writing this when I read binary.C
+I come up with writing this when I read binary.C.

 In binary.C

-In the constructor of binary.C
+In the constructor of binary.C:

 1 | Foam::radiationModels::absorptionEmissionModels::binary::binary |

-class functions, here, I also want to share some idea about the Macro called TypeName()
+Besides talking about the use of the dictionary class functions, here, I also want to share some idea about the Macro called TypeName().
+It is defined in typeInfo.H:

 1 | //- Declare a ClassName() with extra virtual type info |

-You can also easily find out that ClassName
+You can also easily find out that ClassName is another Macro which is defined in className.H.
+In className.H:

 1 |